Measuring GEO Performance¶

 Measurement of GEO performance is fundamentally harder than measuring SEO.
 There are no fixed positions, no platform APIs, and no guaranteed consistency across sessions.

 SEO rank tracking works because results are deterministic.
-GEO measurement does not — LLMs generate probabilistic outputs on-the-fly.
+GEO measurement is different: LLMs generate probabilistic outputs on the fly.

 LLMs typically cite a small number of domains per response — far fewer than Google's 10 blue links — making citation share intensely competitive.